 How SEO Works – Content is King

 What this means is that each page (including blog posts) needs to be of high-quality content and authoritative.
-This means if you have a services page which lists your services you also need a whole dedicated page for each of those services also.
+This means if you have a services page that lists your services you also need a whole dedicated page for each of those services.
 E.g. /services to then /service1 /service2 /service3 etc. These pages we recommend should have at least 500 words of relevant content on them.
-This can be hard to do but is essential to get ranking in Google for your keywords.
+This can be hard to do but is essential to get a ranking in Google for your keywords.
 It’s difficult to write a lot of content about something which sometimes can be very dry.
-Your blog posts also need to be the same, with a minimum of 500 words, but aim for 1000+ words for your cornerstone (most important) content.
+Your blog posts also need to be the same, with a minimum of 500 words but aim for 1000+ words for your cornerstone (most important) content.

 Never Duplicate Other People’s Website Content

 You can also develop knowledgebases, FAQs, videos and all sorts to increase your content, but the beauty of a written article is that it can be reused in mailshots, social media and general email communications.
+It can really fire up your marketing copy.
 You can re-use your content in more ways than you realise and continue to improve on it all the time.
 The hardest part is generating it in the first place.

 A Summary of How SEO Works

 This article on how SEO works is just a very basic summary relating to how SEO works.
 Given the length of the article on this topic, it just goes to show you how much work goes into SEO.
 The content in this article relating to how SEO works is by no means the be-all and end of what you have to do, but it highlights the building blocks and unearths of some of the mystery of what is going on behind the scenes at Google and other search engines.

 You can see from this, however, that content is one of the key requirements for rising the rankings.
 It should come as no surprise that whilst Google leads the way as being the best search engine, it is also the world’s most popular website with the most visits per day.